OualidSaheb/School-Projects/README.md

-# 🎓 School Projects Portfolio
+# 🎓 FullStack Learning Projects

 Welcome to my **FullStack-Learning-Projects**!
 This repository groups all my academic, training, and internship projects completed using: